jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/devopsweb/index.md

 <a target="_blank" href="https://bluemix.net/deploy?repository=https://hub.jazz.net/git/ibmdevopsservices/Sentiment.Analysis.App"><img src="images/bigButton.png" alt="Deploy to Bluemix"></a>

-Note: During deployment, the suggested app name might not be valid.
-If necessary, remove the periods from the app name.

 After the project is forked and the deployment completes, click **EDIT CODE** to continue.